Affiliate links on Android Authority may earn us a commission. Learn more.

 So what does the Ticwatch E3 have going for it?
 It’s pretty attractive and can challenge the Pixel Watch on aesthetics alone.
 You’re also getting a bright 1.39-inch OLED screen, an IP68-rated body, and the usual Wear OS fare.
 Hilariously, you’ll also find a more modern chipset in the Ticwatch E3 than in the Google Pixel Watch.
 The cherry on top is its two days of battery life per charge thanks to the larger battery.

-However, we should stress that the Ticwatch E3 does come with its fair share of negatives.
-For one, we don’t recommend it as a fitness tracker, as its sleep and general activity tracking is disappointing.
+However, we should stress that the Ticwatch E3 has its fair share of negatives.
+We don’t recommend it as a fitness tracker, as its sleep and general activity tracking is disappointing.
 There’s also no word when the Wear OS update will land.
 Buying this watch before the update is a risk, but if you don’t have an extra $150 to spend on a smartwatch for a pure Wear OS experience, this is a gamble worth considering.

 - Well-built hardware